Stedcombe (1818 ship)

-Stedcombe was launched at Lyme Regis in 1818.
+Stedcombe was a ship launched at Lyme Regis in 1818.
 She traded between London and the Cape of Good Hope (CGH; the Cape), and the Cape and the Dutch East Indies.
 Local pirates at Timor Laut murdered her crew in 1825.

 Career

 Stedcombe appeared in Lloyd's Register (LR) in 1819 with Rocher, master, ownership at the Cape of Good Hope (CGH; the Cape), and trade London–CGH.
 "Shadcombe", Rocher, master, sailed from Falmouth for the Cape on 28 December 1818.